 How to Cook Soft-Boiled Eggs

 Pictured Recipe: Soft-Boiled Eggs & Soldiers

 Want a firm white, but a runny yolk?
-Again, follow the process above, but simmer for just 4 minutes.
+Again, follow the process above, but when you bring the water to a boil, reduce it to a simmer for just 4 minutes.
 A softer yolk is a little less forgiving than a harder one, so be sure to cool your eggs down right away to halt the cooking.

 3 Tips to Make Perfect Hard-Boiled Eggs Every Time

 Pictured Recipe: Chicken Ramen with Bok Choy & Soy Eggs